The Footprint Gallery at Fusion Jackfield

 Unlocking the Severn Exhibition

-At our new exhibition opening in Ironbridge on Wednesday 28th October, visitors will be introduced to the rare and endangered shad fish and learn about the epic story of their River Severn migration.
+At our new exhibition,which opened in Ironbridge on Wednesday 28th October, visitors are introduced to the rare and endangered shad fish and learn about the epic story of their River Severn migration.
+PLEASE NOTE – DUE TO LOCKDOWN this exhibition is currently CLOSED.

 We reveal the River Severn as a wild, watery highway for fish and nature.
 And we invite you to glimpse into the underwater world hidden beneath the river’s surface.